RunLLM/datahub/docs/modeling/metadata-model.md

 ## Exploring DataHub's Metadata Model

 To explore the current DataHub metadata model, you can inspect this high-level picture that shows the different entities and edges between them showing the relationships between them.

+## Dagster Integration Enhancements

+Recent updates to the Dagster integration with DataHub have introduced several new features and improvements:

+- **Asset Metadata Handling**: New parameters and methods have been added to the DataHub sensors for improved job monitoring and asset metadata handling.
+- **Lineage Tracking**: A new Lineage class has been introduced to track asset relationships more effectively.
+- **Configuration Options**: Expanded configuration options for asset management with detailed descriptions.
+- **SQL Query Parsing**: The integration can now automatically capture dataset inputs and outputs from SQL queries by parsing the SQL.

+These enhancements aim to provide better visibility and management of data assets within Dagster, leveraging DataHub's metadata capabilities.

 <p align="center">
   <img width="70%"  src="https://raw.githubusercontent.com/datahub-project/static-assets/main/imgs/datahub-metadata-model.png"/>